-Keller's innovative redesign of the float platform helped overcome low water conditions.
+Keller's innovative redesign of the floating platform helped overcome low water conditions.

 This project required drilling into 90 feet deep water off of a floating platform.
-Matters were complicated when a 22 foot drop in lake level protruded the installed casing 30 feet above the water line, leaving minimal water to float the can on and only 6 inches of allowable verticality.
+Matters were complicated when a 22-foot drop in lake level protruded the installed casing 30 feet above the waterline, leaving minimal water for the can to float on and only 6 inches of allowable verticality.
 Boulders and sloping rock were also a challenge throughout the site.